 Seamlessly blend magic with technology, ensuring they coexist naturally within your world's framework:

 - Interdependence creates depth: Show how magic influences technological advancements or vice versa.
-In a city powered by enchanted crystals, consider how this affects transportation systems or communication networks.
+In a city powered by enchanted crystals, consider how this affects transportation, communication, medicine, and warfare.

-- Combination drives innovation: Invent new ways these elements interact; flying ships powered by both steam engines and wind spells are an example.
+- Combination drives innovation: Invent new ways these elements interact, flying ships powered by both steam engines and wind spells, healing arts that combine herbal knowledge with magical enhancement, or communication networks that use enchanted mirrors and mechanical amplifiers.

 Developing Characters in Fantasy